 - develop critical insights into possibilities for social change

-You'll complete 36 credits in courses related to your major, including a 3-credit internship, and 120 credits overall.
+Sociology and Anthropology majors will complete 36 credits in courses related to their major, including a three-credit internship, and 120 credits overall.